yyzhangggg/dorothy_yyzhang.github.io/README.md

 # My_personal_website
 hey there, welcome to my worksites >-&lt;
 here's a list of content i created:
-1. Data Projects
+1. AI Projects
-2. AI Projects
+2. Data sceicne competition Projects
-3. Fun Games
-4. Other Coding Projects
-5. Photograhy, Painting & Crative works
-6. Writting
+3. My web for my creative works including but not limited as Photograhy, Paintings & Writtings.

 feel free to explore around  /:D /